bserem/bserem.github.io/BOA_Session_Drupal_Camp_Greece_2016/README.md

 Bill Seremetis (@bserem)
 Drupal Implementor
-night: Black background, thick white text, orange links https://www.drupal.org/u/bserem
+https://www.drupal.org/u/bserem

 Note:
 * working with Drupal since 2008
-* been working as "one man show" for years (dev, theming, support, hosting)
 * active member of the community (modules, profiles, translations, presentations, workshops)
 * the word implementor is a tribute to the creators of Zork
+* been working as "one man show" for years: dev, theming, support, hosting -> had to rely on good servers

 ---